Joel7homas/dns-updater/README.md

 DNS Updater automatically creates and updates DNS records in OPNsense for all Docker containers running on the host.
 It provides:

 - Automatic DNS registration for all running containers
+- Set-based IP management for multi-network containers
 - Multiple domain support (network-specific and default domains)
 - Efficient API communication with OPNsense
-- Improved reliability with batched DNS updates
-- Intelligent caching to reduce unnecessary API calls
+- Intelligent state tracking to minimize Unbound reconfigurations

 ## Features

+- **Set-Based Network Management**: Properly handles containers with multiple networks without IP flapping
 - **Automatic Discovery**: Monitors Docker events and automatically creates/removes DNS entries
 - **Batched DNS Updates**: All updates are processed in a single batch to minimize Unbound restarts
 - **Network-Specific Domains**: Creates entries for both network-specific and default domains